-Team Paper: Each team must prepare a report using Word on an instructor-approved Corporate Governance topic.
-The report must be a reasonably detailed overview of a significant topic (each team must submit an outline of their team paper as well as each of the individual paper topics before the team topic is approved by the instructor).
-The team report's length should exceed 10 pages (exclusive of exhibits and appendices), double-spaced, using twelve (12) point Times New Roman font.
+Team Paper: Each team must prepare a report using Word on instructor-approved Corporate Governance topics.
+The report must be a reasonably detailed overview of a significant research topic (each team must submit an outline of their team paper as well as each of the individual paper topics before the team topic is approved by the instructor).
+The team report's length should be 8-10 pages (exclusive of exhibits and appendices), double-spaced, using twelve (12) point Times New Roman font.
 The report must be properly researched to include footnotes and a bibliography of sources used.
-The report and a related 10-15-minute PowerPoint must be turned in to the instructor by 7:00 PM on April 29, 2015.
+The report and a related 10 minute PowerPoint slide deck must be turned in to the instructor by 7:00 PM on April 26, 2017.
 The PowerPoint presentation will be made to the class on that evening.
 The criteria for evaluation of the paper and presentation will be: